matiaskorhonen/paper-age/README.md

 Releases are compiled and released on GitHub when new versions are tagged in git.

-Use [cargo release](https://github.com/crate-ci/cargo-release) to tag and publish a new version, For example:
+Use [cargo release](https://github.com/crate-ci/cargo-release) to tag and publish a new version, for example:

 ```sh
 cargo release 1.2.3